leschultz/Ben_analysis/README.md

 calculate_mean_apd
 plot_composition_tg
 ```
 Each of the commands calculates a different set of data.
 All data is stored in a directory called export.
+Each of the bash scripts in commented for python tool usage.

 ## Authors